Health & Safety

 You should consider getting both health and property insurance.
 There are a number of North large, reputable insurance providers in the Dominican Republic.

-Villas Marinas works with a Dominican company called Universal.
+Dreaming DR works with a Dominican company called Universal.
 Our representative is originally from Canada and now lives in the DR full-time working for Universal.
 We’d be happy to put you in touch, as well as with other companies.